This piece is part of Rebel Well: a Starter Survival Guide to a Trumped America for Teens and Emerging Adults.

 If you plan to transition and haven’t yet: If you’re nervous and want to take a pause, it doesn’t have to be permanent, and it doesn’t mean that you’re not “trans enough” or that you lack bravery.
 Conduct an honest threat assessment about your physical safety, employment prospects, access to education, and relationship with your family.
 Sometimes the best option is to wait, even though that’s hard to read and harder still to do.

 Even if you are only able to take steps alone or in safe online spaces, such as Scarleteen, you still know who you are, though we know if it’s painful to be referred to by the wrong name and gender.
 If you are in a safer and more supportive setting, you can explore more public social transition; you could change the name and pronouns you use, or dress or style your hair differently, for example.
 Some trans people may also opt for social transition in some places, such as the privacy of the family home, while operating under their old names and genders in others, such as school.
 Another option to explore could be transferring schools to start with a clean slate, and not sharing details about your past.
+Check in with yourself and your loved ones about what feels safe and right for you; if you have to defer social transition to stay safe, we know that can be an incredibly hard decision.

-If you are interested in medical transition, you can open up a conversation with care providers about your options and how to move forward, and if you can, seek a clinic that operates on an “informed consent” model of transition care.
+This doesn’t mean you have no access to transition care: you can open up a conversation with care providers about your options and how to move forward, and if you can, seek a clinic that operates on an “informed consent” model of transition care.
 Be aware that laws about doctor-patient confidentiality can vary, and your doctor may be allowed to share your medical information with your parents or guardian.
 Make sure to disclose any medications or supplements you are taking and why, even if they are over the counter, because even “natural” products designed to boost or suppress hormones such as testosterone or estrogen can be dangerous or may conflict with prescribed medications.
 You may want to discuss how to document information in your medical chart.
 It could be possible to remove references to your gender and document merely that you are being treated for a hormone disorder, for example, or a mental health provider could submit a diagnosis code for something vague such as “adjustment disorder.”
-Remember that you can move as slowly as you need to, and you can stop if the direction of your medical transition doesn’t feel right for you or you are worried about risks.
+Remember that you can move as slowly as you need to.
+You can stop if the direction of your medical transition doesn’t feel right for you or you are worried about risks, and you can choose which components of medical transition you want to pursue right now or in the future.

 If possible, stock up on hormones and other supplies for gender-affirming care.
 Think ahead of time about what you will do if you are unable to access this kind of medical care.
 Some states are passing laws targeting youth who travel to other states for care.
 This is a great time to make friends in other states whom you might want to visit for no particular reason every few months.
 It’s also good practice to start using encrypted methods of communication and private browsers for research and communications, and to be careful about what you say on social media.